 If your business stopped operating this tax year, make note of the exact date.
 Moving forward, the only property or cash that should remain in your business is the amount that will be distributed to your investors.
 Also, retain enough to pay your final taxes.
 In this case, you would file a short year return.
 This means that you would only be responsible for paying taxes during the time you were officially conducting business.
 Please note that a short-year tax return is also an option for seasonal businesses.

 As your S corporation grows and expands, your taxes will become more and more complicated.
 This is why it is imperative that you remain organized.
 Keep up-to-date with all of your documentation so that when tax season arrives, you know exactly what to file and when.
 After all, penalties can set your business back and hinder the level of growth you projected.
 If at any point you are unsure about what is expected of you, please seek a professional opinion.

 If you need help to better understand your S corporation's due dates in terms of taxation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.